soos3d/DApp-save-information-on-chain/README.md

 1. Click the "Save Sentence" button and complete the transaction from MetaMask.
 1. Click the "Retrieve Sentence" button to show an alert on the screen containing the word you saved from that address!

-Try to save multiple words from different addresses, so you can see how each piece of info saved is based on the address.
+Try to save multiple words from different addresses, so you can see how each piece of info saved is based on the address!

+## Conclusion

+This tutorial showed you how to create a DApp!
+Yes, it is simple, but that's how you start, and now you have the fundamentals to develop your own DApp!